vaishakp/vaishakp.github.io/README.md

       89.482851720 seconds time elapsed
 ```
 1. 48% of backend cycles are stalled.
 This means the CPU is wasting cycles waiting for data to arrive from the memory.
+SpEC can benefit from backend bound tuning (see e.g. intel's [backend tuning](https://www.amd.com/en/developer/uprof/uprof-eula.html?filename=AMDuProf_Linux_x64_4.2.850.tar.bz2) )
 2. A cache hit ratio upwards of 95% is considered good.
 Here we have about 10%.
 3. Branch misses are not high.
 Large branch misses can lead to a wastage of CPU cycles.
 4. Page faults of 140/sec are high, and can significantly affect the performance.
 This is concerning because ample RAM was available (usage was only 0.1% for each of the 48 processors) and unused in the system.
 The page size was 4096kB